CityRAG: Stepping Into a City via Spatially-Grounded Video Generation: Related Works

-\textbf{Using additional context.} Reference-to-video (R2V)~\cite{chen2025videoalchemist, wei2024dreamvideo, wang2024customvideo} and video-to-video (V2V)~\cite{esser2023structure, geyer2023tokenflow, wu2024fairy, liang2024flowvid, ku2024anyv2v, zhou2025stable, liang2024looking, fu2025plenoptic} models produce results closer to our goal.
-The former takes a number of images of a subject and generates dynamic or camera movement while adhering to the subject's identity, but cannot generalize to scenes.
-The latter enables style and pose transfer on a pixel-level but lacks 3D-understanding of the scene.
-Furthermore, both methods require strict adherence to the reference video.
-A few works show conditioning without strict adherence.
-For example, LooseControl~\cite{bhatloosecontrol2023} enables boundary control and scene editing with sparse depth maps.
-KFC-W~\cite{chou2024kfcw} generates a 3D-consistent trajectory of a scene from random internet photos.
+\textbf{Using additional context.} Reference-to-video (R2V) \citep{chen2025videoalchemist, wei2024dreamvideo, wang2024customvideo} and video-to-video (V2V) \citep{esser2023structure, geyer2023tokenflow, wu2024fairy, liang2024flowvid, ku2024anyv2v, zhou2025stable, liang2024looking, fu2025plenoptic} models are conceptually closer to our goal.
+But neither has shown 3D-awareness and both require strict adherence to the reference video.
+A few works experiment with conditioning without strict adherence.
+For example, LooseControl \citep{bhatloosecontrol2023} enables boundary control and scene editing with sparse depth maps.
+KFC-W \citep{chou2024kfcw} generates a 3D-consistent trajectory of a scene from random internet photos.
 However, none of them address a similar problem setting as ours.

-\textbf{Driving simulations.} Although our work is not aimed to specifically address driving simulations, our training and evaluation domain is closely related.
-However, to the best of our knowledge, existing works have a different focus from ours.
-The simulations either look synthetic~\cite{chen2026dwd, Chigot_2025, zhou2024simgen}, or cannot handle transfer of style, weather, and dynamic objects at once~\cite{Yang_2025_ICCV, Ljungberphetal2025, deng2024streetscapes}.

-While CityRAG takes inspiration from many of the sections above, to the best of our understanding, it is the first to enable long-context, consistent generation with complex camera trajectories while maintaining high fidelity to real-world scenes.